julianv95/cs4geoJulian/README.md

 With processers you can choose the number of processing-units which will be used for the concurrent processing.

-The script operates as follows:
+#The script operates as follows:

 It searches for Landsat-images with the lowest cloud-coverage for the given Dates.
 The script always uses the image of the first point in time as source for the outfile.
 Meaning in case the two satellite images have a different size(shape) the image of the second point in time is resampled with bilinear interpolation to match the shape of the first image.
-The Outfile will be created in the same directory which contains the script.
+The Outfile will be created in the same directory as the script.